 Softball set to play challenging 2021 schedule

-NATCHITOCHES, La.
-(NSU Sports Information) — The Northwestern State softball team’s longer-than-usual offseason will come to an end Feb.
+NATCHITOCHES, La (NSU) — The Northwestern State softball team’s longer-than-usual offseason will come to an end Feb.
 12. That’s the date when the Lady Demons begin their 2021 season.

 The opener against UT Martin — held at the Lady Demon Diamond with the first pitch set for 1:30 p.m. — is part of the Natchitoches Historic District Development Commission Lady Demon Classic.
 The round-robin tournament, which will conclude Feb.
 14, also includes Arkansas Pine Bluff and Evansville.